apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.http.negative_revalidating_lifetime INT 1800

-   How long, in seconds, to consider a stale cached document valid if If :ts:cv:`proxy.config.http.negative_revalidating_enabled` is enabled and |TS| receives a negative (``5xx`` only) response from the origin server during revalidation.
+   How long, in seconds, to consider a stale cached document valid if :ts:cv:`proxy.config.http.negative_revalidating_enabled` is enabled and |TS| receives a negative (``5xx`` only) response from the origin server during revalidation.